Five Fun Fall Vacation Ideas

 2) Attend an Away Game

-This activity is pretty self-explanatory.
-It’s the perfect time of year to grab a cooler full of cold ones, a car full of your buddies, and head to an away game to support your favorite team.
+This activity is pretty self-explanatory, although likely impossible this year due to the Pandemic.
+It’s normally the perfect time of year to grab a cooler full of cold ones, a car full of your buddies, and head to an away game to support your favorite team.
 Be it College or Professional football, this experience must involve tailgating in enemy territory.
 Heading out to one of these games can even be part of your road trip experience if you want!

 3) Go Fly Fishing